 The backstory of Devour Asia

 In November 17, 2018, less than a month after my 55th birthday, I created a food and travel blog that I thought would be the successor to CASA Veneracion.
 It was going to be my retirement project.

-The idea for a food and travel blog took roots a year before the blog was born when I saw Samurai Gourmet on Netflix.
+The idea for a new food-and-travel blog took roots after I saw Samurai Gourmet on Netflix a year before the earliest version of this blog went online.
 Takeshi Kasumi is a 60-year-old dealing with his empty days as a new retiree.
 Unaccustomed to the lack of regular daily activity, he goes out in search of new adventures which are almost always related to food.